What Is a Finance Solver & Calculator?

 Who They're For

-- Anyone needing powerful, flexible, and customizable financial analysis
+- Anyone needing flexible and customizable financial analysis

 Why We Love Them

-- Its unparalleled power and flexibility for any financial task imaginable.
+- Its unparalleled power and versatility for any financial modeling or data analysis task

 Bloomberg Terminal

-The Bloomberg Terminal is the gold standard for financial professionals in investment banking, asset management, and trading.
-It's a comprehensive software platform that provides real-time financial market data, news, and analytics.
+The Bloomberg Terminal is the gold standard for financial professionals in investment banking, asset management, trading, and corporate finance.
+It's a comprehensive software platform that provides real-time financial market data, news, analytics, and trading tools.

 Bloomberg Terminal